BenPortner/js_family_tree/README.md

 - use d3-zoom to enable zooming and panning

 ## How to use

-- edit `data/data.js` to represent your family tree
+- Edit `data/data.js` to represent your family tree
-- open `familytree.html`
+- Open `familytree.html`
-- done.
+- Done!

+## Data format

-The file `data/data.js` contains a single javascript object with the following fields:
+The file `data/data.js` contains a single javascript object, which represents the family tree.
+The fields are as follows:

 - `start`: Enter here the id of the person, which should be the starting point of the family tree.
 - `persons`: Contains metadata about each person.
 Make sure each `id` is unique.
 Also, make sure each element in `own_unions` refers to a valid `union` defined in `data.unions`.
 - `unions`: Contains metadata about each family.
 Each entry in `partner` and `children` must refer to a valid `person` defined in `data.persons`.